The Complete Guide to Create Trees for Games

 Unity Tree Editor

-Unity comes with a pretty cool but rudimentary Tree editor so let's see that one first.
+Unity comes with a pretty cool Tree editor so let's see that one first.

 Speedtree is the solution of choice for most developer when creating Trees, however, most don't realize why is it.